pawel-czyz/channel-capacity-estimator/Readme.rst

 (meaning that it should be described by labels), whereas channel output is assumed to be in the form of points in real space of any dimensionality.

+The code performs local gradient-based optimization that, owing to the fact that mutual information is a concave function of input probabilities, is able to locate global maximum of mutual information.
+Maximization is performed according to ADAM algorithm as implemented in TensorFlow_.
-The code performs gradient optimization according to ADAM algorithm as implemented in TensorFlow_.
-Thus, to use **cce**, you should have TensorFlow (with python bindings) installed on your system.
+To use **cce**, you should have TensorFlow (with python bindings) installed on your system.
 See file requirements.txt for a complete list of dependencies.

-Module **cce** features the research article "Limits to the rate of information transmission through MAPK pathway" by Grabowski *et al.*, submitted to *PLOS Computational Biology* (2018).
+Module **cce** features the research article "Limits to the rate of information transmission through MAPK pathway" by Grabowski *et al.*, (submitted 2018).
 Version 1.0 of **cce** (with pre-built documentation) has been included as supplementary code of this article.

 For any updates and fixes to **cce**, please visit project homepage: http://pmbm.ippt.pan.pl/software/cce